The Licking County 30 Mile Meal is a project of the Licking County Local Food Council.

 In 2010, the Mid-Ohio Regional Planning Commission, funded by the Columbus Foundation, conducted a Central Ohio Local Food Assessment and Plan.
 Licking County is considered an economic development “hot spot” located just on the eastern border of Franklin County in growing Central Ohio.
 There is great potential to develop our capacity for local food production and capitalize on our proximity to the Columbus metropolitan area and its potential for visitors and tourism.

 The 30 Mile Meal campaign is a response to what is happening both nationally and locally.
 Consumer demand for locally grown food is expected to rise from an estimated $4 billion in 2002 to as much as $9 billion by 2012.
 Consumers are more aware than ever before of the importance of sustainable local food — for the health of their families as well as for the health of the planet.
-Licking County has the opportunity to be one of the very first communities to adopt the expanded Athens 30-Mile Meal brand.
-Inclusion in this first cohort will ensure additional, hands-on support from those in Athens with experience and expertise, as well as the potential to shape future local foods groups throughout the country.
+Licking County had the opportunity to be one of the very first communities to adopt the expanded Athens 30-Mile Meal brand.
+The LCLFC launced the Licking County 30 Mile Meal branding campaign in January 2013.

 Who leads the project?